na-na-hi/renget/archive/iftod.md

 \>as if awoken by a thunderclap, the corrupted hunters begin to rise up, shedding their hunter skins and awakening as full Alatreons of their own right
 \>Seliana is destroyed in minutes, and Astera soon follows as the horde of awoken Blazing Black Dragons sweep over the New World on wings of destruction
 \>after the dust has settled, as if drawn by latent memories, the dragons turn their eyes towards the world they had once left behind as hunters
-\>taking wing once more, the former hunters depart across the ocean, their gaze set on the Old World and beyond
+\>taking wing once more, the former hunters depart across the ocean, their gaze set on the Old World and beyond%%

 ===================================

-\>Alatreon fight is introduced, but players find that the final DPS check is practically impossible to pass and the resulting nova unsurvivable
+%darkgreen%\>Alatreon fight is introduced, but players find that the final DPS check is practically impossible to pass and the resulting nova unsurvivable
 \>the end cutscene for defeat shows the Alatreon staring out over the defeated hunters with a critical and unimpressed eye before turning to fly away
 \>as imagined, the MH community has been whipped into a rage by this bullshit quest
 \>until, after hours of hard work, some hardcore players discover that there is a way to win